CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/matching_service/README.md

 5. Clients poll the status endpoint until they receive `success` (with sessionId) or `not_found`.

 Refer to `src/controllers/matchingControllers.ts` and `src/services/queueService.ts` for implementation details.

+### Service-Level (User) AI Disclosure
+AI Tools: ChatGPT, GitHub Copilot

+Summary: Generated implementation of features and bug fixes for the Matching Service based on prespecified requirements services that we chose to use.
+(Queue, timeout lifecycle, atomic queue operations, RabitMQ temp-queue improvements, cancellation flow)

+Restricted Scope: Design decision or requirement related work was not done with AI assistance

+Validation: Any code that was generated was done incrementally, and validated for correctness and logic at every step.
+I checked for suitability and verified behaviour in local testing.